Citizen Science – The Garden Experiment

 - Because all participants will receive a soil transplant with the same level of diversity, we hope to learn how soil microbes from all the various individual gardens respond to the transplant.

-What you will receive from us at the end is:
+What participants will receive from us at the end is:

-- The nutrient levels and pH of your garden soil
+- The nutrient levels and pH of their garden soil

 - The microbial composition!